The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Introduction

 A common strategy for tackling parametric inference and model distinguishability is to compare readily accessible statistics ---such as selected moments or one- and two-point distributions--- that can be computed in both models and data~\cite{Fulcher2013,Fulcher2017}.
 By fitting these summary statistics, one can estimate parameters and identify the most plausible model.
-However, a more powerful approach is to work with full path statistics, which encompass all possible summary measures and therefore maximize both parameter accuracy and model distinguishability.
+However, a more powerful approach is to combine full path statistics with information-theoretic and Bayesian inference methods~\cite{burnham_2010}.
+By leveraging the complete trajectory information ---rather than selected summary measures--- this framework enhances parameter estimation accuracy and improves model distinguishability.
 The drawback is that path statistics typically require either rich, high-frequency datasets (enabling evaluation of path-integral likelihoods) or models with known propagators in the case of sparse sampling~\cite{Craigmile2023}.
 Since such conditions are rare, full path-based inference has often remained impractical, leaving summary statistics as the standard tool.

 The first contribution of this work is to expand the applicability of path-statistics–based inference.
 We achieve this by combining a known method for generating tractable, but approximate, estimates of parameters and likelihoods with a new numerical scheme, grounded in change-of-measure theory~\cite{Asmussen2007,Klebaner2012} and bridge processes~\cite{Majumdar2015,Aguilar2022,Aguilar2024}, that systematically reduces approximation errors.
 By applying these methods, we pursue the central aim of this work: to show that experimental protocols decisively shape both the accuracy of parameter estimates and the ability to distinguish between candidate stochastic models.
 Building on this insight, we formulate an optimal protocol for parameter estimation that minimizes errors and can be readily implemented in experimental setups.
 We further demonstrate that experimental design plays a critical role in determining whether competing models can be discriminated at all.